playerla/flask-socketio-lit-html/docs/source/web_component_base_js.rst

         Update this item on the backend.
 Use POST endpoint to send the instance properties values.

+    .. method:: Item.delete_()

+        Delete this item on the backend and frontend.
+Use DELETE on 'endpoint/<index>' resource.

 .. raw:: html

     <hr width=50 size=10>